jennijuju/ATS041AionFungibleTokenReferenceImplementation/ATS041Standard.md

 - If an address is an *operator* for a *token holder*, `AIP041IsOperatorFor` MUST return `true`.
 - If an address is not an *operator* for a *token holder*, `AIP041IsOperatorFor` MUST return `false`.
 - The token contract MUST emit an `AIP041AuthorizedOperator` event with the correct values when a *token holder* authorizes an address as its *operator* as defined in the [`AIP041AuthorizedOperator` Event](authorizedoperator).
-- The token contract MUST emit a `AIP041RevokedOperator` event with the correct values when a *token holder* revokes an address as its *operator* as defined in the [`AIP041RevokedOperator` Event](revokedoperator).
+- The token contract MUST emit an `AIP041RevokedOperator` event with the correct values when a *token holder* revokes an address as its *operator* as defined in the [`AIP041RevokedOperator` Event](revokedoperator).

 > *NOTE*: <br>
 > - A *token holder* MAY have multiple *operators* at the same time.
 > - A *token holder* MAY authorize an already authorized *operator*.
 An `AIP041AuthorizedOperator` MUST be emitted each time.
 > - A *token holder* MAY revoke an already revoked *operator*.
-A `AIP041RevokedOperator` MUST be emitted each time.
+An  `AIP041RevokedOperator` MUST be emitted each time.

 **`AIP041AuthorizedOperator` event** <a id="authorizedoperator"></a>